MNZaidan/scrcpy-automation/README.md

 - Custom presets
 - Recording preferences
 - Selected device
-- Quick-launch settings
+- Quick-launch preset
+- Last used preset

 This file is automatically created in the script's directory on first run if it doesn't exist.

 ## Troubleshooting
-Please refer to the official scrcpy Github documentation for more information: [scrcpy GitHub](https://github.com/Genymobile/scrcpy)
+Please refer to [the official scrcpy Github documentation](https://github.com/Genymobile/scrcpy) for more information on scrcpy issues.

 - **PowerShell Version**: Ensure you're using PowerShell 7 or newer to avoid compatibility issues.
-- **scrcpy/ADB Not Found**: Verify that scrcpy and ADB are installed and added to your system's PATH.
+- **scrcpy/ADB Not Found**: Verify that scrcpy and ADB are installed and added to your [system's PATH](https://windowsloop.com/how-to-add-to-windows-path/).
 - **Device Not Detected**: Ensure USB debugging is enabled on your Android device and grant necessary permissions.
-- **Wireless Connection Issues**: Confirm that both devices are on the same network and ADB over Wi-Fi is enabled.
+- **Wireless Connection Issues**: Confirm that both devices are on the same network and [ADB connections are properly set up](https://github.com/MNZaidan/scrcpy-automation?tab=readme-ov-file#ADB-options).
-- **Recording Errors**: Ensure FFmpeg is installed and added to PATH if using MP4 remuxing.
+- **Recording Errors**: Ensure FFmpeg is installed and [added to PATH](https://windowsloop.com/how-to-add-to-windows-path/) if using MP4 remuxing.